Aurelius-LLC/Remotr/website/docs/developing-aggregates/creating-queries.md

         foreach (var customerId in request.CustomerIds)
         {
-            // Call an entity query that requires an input parameter var livesAtAddress = await _queryFactory
+            // Call an entity query that requires an input parameter var livesAtAddress = await QueryFactory
                 .GetAggregate<ICustomerAggregate>()
+                .DoesCustomerLiveAtAddress(
-                .DoesCustomerLiveAtAddress(new AddressCheckRequest { Address = request.Address })  // This calls our entity query with input
+                    new AddressCheckRequest { Address = request.Address })  // This calls our entity query with input
                 .Run(customerId);

             // Only add customers who live at the specified address